projsaha1/practicalMachineLearning/README.md

-# practicalMachineLearning
-Assignment for Practical Machine Learning course by John Hopkins University
+# Assignment for Practical Machine Learning course by John Hopkins University

 Please open the project.html in browser to see the project submission report.